The Gazette (Cedar Rapids, Iowa)

-The Gazette is a daily print newspaper and online news source published in the American city of Cedar Rapids, Iowa.
-The first paper was published as an evening journal, branded the Evening Gazette, on Wednesday, January 10, 1883.
+The Gazette is a daily print newspaper published in Cedar Rapids, Iowa.
 The newspaper is distributed throughout northeastern and east-central Iowa, including the Cedar Rapids and Iowa City metropolitan areas.
 It was formerly called The Cedar Rapids Gazette.
 As of September 2019, The Gazette has a circulation of 32,616 for the daily edition and 37,860 for the Sunday edition.